 '''

-Edit existing records, select record to
+Edit existing records, select record to edit

-edit

 Press ESCAPE to exit

 Lookup number -> :

 Lookup type :

 Enter lookup number

-Press ENTER or enter range for global
+Press ENTER or enter range for global edit

-edit

 '''

-Enter a lookup number or a range and a lookup type.
-Alternatively, you can select global edit, with or without a range.
 If you enter the lookup number and lookup type, the long menu appears, with its fields filled in with that record's data.

 If you select global edit, the long menu appears with each field shown with the default (any).
 Replace any in one or more fields with the search parameters for the records you want to edit.
 The program will then search through the lookup file, stopping at each record that meets the search parameters and asking if you want to edit that record.
 Note that the records will not be displayed in numeric order.

-Edit a record by using the up and down arrow keys to position the cursor at the fields you want to change and entering your changes.
+Edit a record by using the up and down arrow keys to position the cursor at the fields you want to change and enter your changes.